Advertisements will be removed after three months maximum

 Currently the organist plays for Sunday morning worship, and on other occasions such as our annual Carol Service and Wesley Day Celebration in May.
-Throughout the year there may be opportunities to play for weddings and funerals.
+Throughout the year there are opportunities to play for weddings and funerals.

 The organ itself has been well maintained and is one of the three in St. Albans used for practice during the biennial International Organ Festival.
 Payment would be in line with the current guidance from RSCM and take into account the experience of the successful candidate.

-For more information you are welcome to contact the minister Reverend Rosemary Fletcher email@example.com enclosing a CV.
+For more information you are welcome to contact the minister the Reverend Rosemary Fletcher at firstname.lastname@example.org enclosing a CV.

 Some organs in Enfield and district ... click on the images for more information